Frequently Asked Questions

 I already bought tickets to a movie, but now I can’t go.
 Can I still get my money back?

 Yes!
 We understand that plans change so we are happy to either switch your tickets to a date that works for you or refund your money up to a half hour into the show time..
 Give the theatre a call and we can take care of this within a few minutes.
+If you bought your tickets online, through our mobile app, or over the phone, the convenience fee is nonrefundable.

 Why aren’t show times posted for the upcoming weekend?